Looking at the best engineering schools? Enroll in our college application boot camp to get the help you need.

 With planning and a desire for it, most engineering students will be able to participate in a study abroad program: Stanford provides need-based financial aid to ensure that these opportunities are open and inclusive to everyone.

-- For those who prefer the comfort of home can find a summer internship and work opportunities through BEAM.
+- Those who prefer the comfort of home can find a summer internship and work opportunities through BEAM.

 Of all its renowned qualities, one of the standout features of attending Stanford is its proximity to, and unique relationship with, Silicon Valley.